 Also known as G34.7-0.4, W44 is an expanding supernova remnant that is interacting with dense interstellar material that surrounds it.
 X-rays from Chandra (blue) show that hot gas fills the shell of the supernova remnant as it moves outward.
 Infrared observations from the Spitzer Space Telescope reveal the shell of the supernova remnant (green) as well as the molecular cloud (red) into which the supernova remnant is moving and the stars in the field of view.

 First seen in 1987, this supernova (dubbed SN 1987A) was the brightest supernova and nearest one to Earth in the last century.
-In a supernova explosion, a massive star runs out of fuel then collapses onto their core, flinging the outer layers of the star into space.
+In a supernova explosion, a massive star runs out of fuel then collapses onto its core, flinging the outer layers of the star into space.
 By combining X-ray data from Chandra (blue) with optical data from the Hubble Space Telescope (appearing orange and red), astronomers can observe the evolution of the expanding shell of hot gas generated by the explosion and watch as a shock wave from the blast heats gas that once surrounded the doomed star.
 The two bright stars near SN 1987A are not associated with the supernova.

 Like SN 1987A, this object, known as Kesteven 79, is the remnant of a supernova explosion, but one that went off thousands of years ago.
 When massive stars run out of fuel, their cores collapse, generating a shock wave that flings the outer layers of the star into space.
 An expanding shell of debris and the surviving dense central core are often heated to millions of degrees, and give off X-rays.
 In this image of Kesteven 79, X-rays detected by Chandra (red, green, and blue) have been combined with an optical image from the Digitized Sky Survey of the field of view that reveals the stars (appearing as white).